perkinsml/flower-image-classifier/README.md

 # Flower Dataset Image Classification results
-As can be seen in image_classifier_project.ipynb, an accuracy of 0.74 is achieved on a hold-out test set of 819 images of flowers.
+As can be seen in image_classifier_project.ipynb, an accuracy of 0.74 is achieved on a hold-out test set of 819 flower images.
 The neural network architecture consists of a pre-trained VGG11 model feeding into a classification model with 3 hidden layers - with 1024, 512 and 256 nodes respectively.
-A learning rate of 0.001 and a drop out probability of 0.35 is used to training the model.
+A learning rate of 0.001 and a drop out probability of 0.35 is used in model training.

 The model is trained with 6,552 images that have been resized and normalised (as required by the pre-trained networks), and randomly augmented.
 Having achieved an accuracy of 0.75 on the 818 images in the validation set, the model generalises well to the test set.